mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 Roles: Holders

 ##Proposal Summary
-Boss DAO has an opportunity to compound its passive income potential and gain market-wide influence over the CNFT as a whole.
+First and foremost, thank you for taking the time to read through this unprecedented proposal. / Simply, Boss DAO has an opportunity to compound its passive income and gain market-wide influence over the CNFT market as a whole.

 ##Proposal Details